radavis/radavis.github.io/user-manual.md

 is typically up-to-date, and I know of some good spots to grab coffee.

 "Headphones on" means I'm "heads-down working."
 I probably don't want to talk about my weekend, right now.
-However, if you have something important or urgent that needs my attention, please interrupt me.
+However, if you have something urgent and important that needs my immediate attention, please interrupt me.

 ### How can you help me?

 Help me to see the alternatives.
-I may have not considered every possibility.
+I'm sure I have not considered every possibility.
 How does the situation look from your perspective?
 Help me to see the desired outcomes and your current concerns.